SFGLab/dcHiChIP/docs/pages/parameters.md

 These options affect coverage plots, sample correlations, and other diagnostic visualizations.

-*Help:* Tune these to control plot styles, correlation methods, and output formats.
+*Help*: Tune these to control plot styles, correlation methods, and output formats.

 For large cohorts, consider lighter settings (e.g., skipping numbers on heatmaps) to speed up rendering.